 Forest School at Barlow

-Every child at Barlow has the opportunity to take part in Forest School sessions each term and will complete a minimum of 6 afternoon sessions throughout the year.
-Mrs. Ryan and Mrs Feeney, both Level 3 Forest School Leaders, plan and deliver sessions that often link to the topics each class is covering that term.
+Every child at Barlow has the opportunity to take part in Forest School sessions each term and will complete a minimum of 6 half day sessions throughout the year.
+Mrs Feeney, who is our Level 3 Forest School Leader, plans and delivers sessions that often link to the topics each class is covering that term.
 Children will learn how to use tools to make things using natural materials, work together as a team and cook food on a campfire amongst many other character building exercises.
 We are very fortunate to have the exclusive use of a local woodland kindly provided by the landowner, Mr. Rob Pearson.

 What is forest school?

 Forest school is an inspirational process that offers all learners regular opportunities to achieve and develop confidence and self-esteem through hands-on learning experiences in a woodland or natural environment with trees.